 1. What’s your goal?

-Every meeting should have a clear objective, and a reason the meeting is needed (versus an email or informal conversation).
+Every productive meeting should have a clear objective, and a reason the meeting is needed (versus an email or informal conversation).
 Your meeting goal should be focused – see if you can state its purpose in five words or less.
 One study showed that a simple, brief statement outlining a meeting’s objective can reduce meeting length by 17 minutes (Forbes, 2015).

 2. Draft an agenda